 Accounting firms in New Jersey face higher-than-average cybersecurity expectations because they handle tax records, financial statements, and sensitive personal information.
-While there is no single “CPA cybersecurity law,” most accounting firms are expected to implement 5–7 core security controls to meet regulatory expectations, client requirements, and practical risk management standards.
+While there is no single “CPA cybersecurity law,” most accounting firms are expected to implement 5–7 core cybersecurity services for accounting firms to meet regulatory expectations, client requirements, and practical risk management standards.

 For accounting firms, IT security is not just about compliance—it’s about protecting client trust, meeting deadlines, and preventing business-ending disruptions, especially during peak tax seasons.